Assault

 A. It is unlawful for a person to do any of the following:

-1. Knowingly refuse to yield or surrender the use of a party line to another person to report a fire or summon police or medical or other aid in case of emergency.
+1. Knowingly refuse to yield or surrender the use of a party line to another person to report a fire or summon police or medical or other aid in case

 2. Ask for or request the use of a party line on the pretext that an emergency exists, knowing that no emergency in fact exists.